Notice of a Change Healthcare Third-Party Incident

 • Changes in bowel habits, including increased or decreased frequency and urgency, straining, and feelings of incomplete bowel movements

-• Non-GI symptoms (and conditions), such as migraines, anxiety, brain fog, chronic fatigue and depression
+• Non-GI symptoms (and conditions), such as migraines, anxiety, brain fog, chronic fatigue, anxiety and depression

-IBS is not the same as inflammatory bowel disease (IBD), which includes Crohn's disease and ulcerative colitis.
-IBS does not cause inflammation in bowel tissue or increase your chances of developing colorectal cancer.
+IBS is not the same as inflammatory bowel disease (IBD), which includes Crohn's disease and ulcerative colitis and is caused by inflammation.
+IBS is not caused by inflammation and does not damage bowel tissue or increase your chances of developing colorectal cancer.
 People may have symptoms of both IBS and IBD at the same time.

 Get a Diagnosis

-If you think you might have IBS, do not try to self-diagnose — talk with your healthcare provider.
+If you experience symptoms and think you might have IBS, do not try to self-diagnose — talk with your physician.
 This is the best way to find out the cause of your symptoms and start a treatment plan to improve your quality of life.

 The effective management of IBS begins with an accurate diagnosis.
 Dr. Brenner explains that this involves using an established set of criteria called the ROME criteria.
 These criteria make sure patients have symptoms consistent with IBS.
 It is also important to rule out signs or symptoms that indicate another diagnosis.